Winning games for bounded geodesics in moduli spaces of quadratic differentials: Proofs of Theorem and Theorem

 We are now ready to begin the proof of Theorem~\ref{main}.
 It is based on Theorem~\ref{blocking strategy} whose statement and proof were suggested in the outline.

-\begin{thm} Given $\beta$, and Bob's first move $I_1$ in the game, there exist positive constants $c_i$, $i=1,\ldots, M+1$, and a strategy for Alice such that regardless of the choices $I_j$ made by Bob, the following will hold.
+\begin{thm} For all $\beta$ sufficiently small and given Bob's first move $I_1$ in the game, there exist positive constants $c_i$, $i=1,\ldots, M+1$, and a strategy for Alice such that regardless of the choices $I_j$ made by Bob, the following will hold.
 For all $\beta c_i$-shrinkable level $i$-complexes $K$ if then

 \end{thm}